pupil-labs/pupil-docs/src/invisible/explainers/basic-concepts.md

 - **uuid**: The unique ID of the recording.
 Format `uuidv4`.

 #### Example
 The below template definition is an example for a data collection called `Museum Study`.
 This collection is happening with several subjects in multiple sessions.
 We can track which subject a recording was made with using the associated wearer profile.
-To track what session a recording belongs to, we have an according multiple-choice form field in the template.
+To track what session a recording belongs to, we have a multiple-choice form field in the template.

 In the `Recording Name` field of the template, we defined a naming scheme that conveniently summarizes the recording in the context of this study.
 It uses a mix of custom text (the gray "chips"), the wearer name, and the multiple-choice form field about the session (which has the form field ID `2255e141`).
 This scheme will create names like `Museum Study - Jane - Session 2`.